bisectracky/bisectracky/README.md

 Just as a gentle reminder, you understand and agree that you are liable for all consequences of your utilization.
 I would advise you utilizing with care and prudence.

-Basically, per departmental requirement, I am not allowed to post most of school work especially those I finished at Courant Institute of Mathematical Sciences here.
+Basically, per departmental requirement, I am not allowed to post most of school work except those explicitly permitted or required by the course instructor.

 Last Update on Jul 25, 2022